Prague in September

 If it’s September then it’s “Harley time”.
 On the first and second there’s a ticketed event at the Holesovice Exhibition grounds (take the number 17 tram from the Old Town).
 CZK400 to get in but you get CZK100 back in drink tokens.
 Expect the city to be flooded with Harley Davidsons of all types. www.pragueharleydays.cz/en/

-Letni Letna Circus starts in mid-August and is a 2 week event in Letna Park which brings together groups of internationally renowned acrobats and performing arts groups. www.letniletna.cz.
+Letni Letna Circus starts in mid-August and runs until September 3rd in Letna Park which brings together groups of internationally renowned acrobats and performing arts groups. www.letniletna.cz.